-- 1. the financial statements and notes, as set out on pages 34 to 69, are in accordance with the Corporations Act 2001 and: - comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the Company; - 2. in the Directors' opinion, subject to the matters mentioned in Note 1(a) to the financial statements, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - 3. the Directors have been given the declarations required by s 295A of the Corporations Act 2001 for the financial year ended 30 June 2023.
+- 1. the financial statements and notes, as set out on pages 32 to 67, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards, which, as stated in accounting policy Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the Company; - 2. in the Directors' opinion, subject to the matters mentioned in Note 1(a) to the financial statements, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; - 3. the Directors have been given the declarations required by s 295A of the Corporations Act 2001 for the financial year ended 30 June 2024; and - 4. the Consolidated Entity Disclosure Statement on page 66 is true and correct as at 30 June 2024.

-Dated this 14th day of September 2023
+Dated this 12th day of September 2024